 A Few Not-So-Fun Facts About Squirrels

 A squirrel's front teeth never stop growing.
 The word "rodent" (which squirrels are classified as) is actually derived from the Latin, "rodere," which means "to gnaw."
-Because these teeth never stop growing, a squirrel, like all rodents, needs to constantly chew on things to wear those teeth down.
+Because these teeth never stop growing, a squirrel, like all rodents, needs to chew on things to wear those teeth down constantly.

 Squirrels' gnawing behavior can cause power disruptions.
 In past decades in the United States, squirrels have been blamed for hundreds of power disruptions, reportedly even outages that briefly shut down the NASDAQ stock market in 1987 and 1994.